How to Accept Crypto Payments for Digital Products — Zero Fees

 Prerequisites

-Toggle the coin to "Active" and it will appear as a payment option on your storefront checkout.
+Toggle each coin to "Active" and it will appear as a payment option on your storefront checkout.

 For a more detailed walkthrough with screenshots, see the SellvyPay setup guide.